matlockx/zipkin-cassandra/README.md

 ### Config

 All you need to do is to run the deploy.sh and change some of the parameters at the top of the file.
-At least you should have a look at the IP for your boot2docker vm.
+At least you should have a look at the IP for your boot2docker vm (*DOCKER_DAEMON_HOST*).

 ### Run